 "Perhaps my most earth-shattering breakup was with someone I wasn't even really dating.
 Those can hit the hardest because they're less cut-and-dry and incredibly confusing.
 Because we hadn't made any official declarations about the nature of our relationship, I wasn't able to vent the way I wanted to or wallow in my sadness the way I needed to.
 I forced myself to be self-aware and unaffected when all I felt was a dull heartache, like nausea, during every moment of the day.
 For whatever reason, my gut told me this one was different, that it was something.
 I think more so than my feelings for this human, that's what broke my heart—that I could be so wrong.
 I was so hard on myself.

 "For a while, I performed FBI-level stalking.
 I was a masochist while I searched for evidence of a new girl or some piece of information that would undoubtedly make my stomach drop.
 That went on for months until I decided I couldn't keep hurting myself.
 I finally allowed myself to feel the pain of it, to grieve this loss (because it still is a loss, even if it didn't fall into the confines of a traditional committed relationship).
 I cried a lot and wrote letters to myself in the notes section of my phone.
 I talked to my friends about it for hours.
 I stopped acting chill and cool because that wasn't how I felt.
 My dad's a yoga teacher and has taught me a lot about setting an intention—a purpose for your day based on how you're feeling or what you'd like to accomplish.
 It can be anything, even as simple as I'd like to feel better today.
 So that's what I did.
-Ultimately, it was investing time into my friendships that helped the most, strengthening the those bonds in the wake of something that at the time felt catastrophic.
 Now that I've gotten over it, I feel even stronger for having let myself feel pain without explaining it away or brushing it off."

 "During this particularly bad breakup I had in my mid-20s, I was doubly heartbroken for leaving behind not only my first true love and a great relationship that was still—for all intents and purposes—going strong but also what had been my entire life in Australia for more than three years.
 After three very happy years with my boyfriend, I made the heart-wrenching decision to move back to Canada where I grew up because I knew deep in my heart that he would never want to leave his Australian hometown, and I knew I wanted to build my life stateside.
 The love I felt for that Australian boy I met only a few weeks into my semester abroad wasn't enough for me to justify a life away from my family and friends, and to effectively give up on a career I had only just started building.
 So after very tearful goodbyes, I reluctantly jumped on a 30-hour flight back to Montreal.